-version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)
+version 4-27 (this syllabus is tentative, and may change over the semester, please refresh your browser for updates)

 INTRODUCTION TO PHYSICAL ANTHROPOLOGY